Proto-Indo-European language: Consonants

-All sonorants (i.e. nasals, liquids and semivowels) can appear in syllabic position.
-The syllabic allophones of *y and *w are realized as the surface vowels *i and *u respectively.
+All sonorants (i.e. nasals, liquids and semivowels) can appear in syllabic position (commonly indicated by an underring for nasals and liquids).
+The syllabic allophones of y and w are realized as the surface vowels i and u respectively.

-is an allophone of s when next to a voiced consonant.
+is an allophone of s when next to a voiced consonant in certain positions.

 is an allophone of n before velar consonants.

 Accent

 The Proto-Indo-European accent is reconstructed today as having had variable lexical stress, which could appear on any syllable and whose position often varied among different members of a paradigm (e.g. between singular and plural of a verbal paradigm).
 Stressed syllables received a higher pitch and it is often said that PIE had a pitch accent.
 The location of the stress is associated with ablaut variations, especially between full-grade vowels (//e// and //o//) and zero-grade (i.e. lack of a vowel), but not entirely predictable from it.

 The accent is best preserved in Vedic Sanskrit and (in the case of nouns) Ancient Greek, and indirectly attested in a number of phenomena in other IE languages, such as Verner's Law in the Germanic branch.
 Sources for Indo-European accentuation are also the Balto-Slavic accentual system and plene spelling in Hittite cuneiform.
 To account for mismatches between the accent of Vedic Sanskrit and Ancient Greek, as well as a few other phenomena, a few historical linguists prefer to reconstruct PIE as a tone language where each morpheme had an inherent tone; the sequence of tones in a word then evolved, according to that hypothesis, into the placement of lexical stress in different ways in different IE branches.